Sigma 35mm f/1.4 DG DN Art Review

 There is nothing wrong with a clinically correct image, and if you are on a gig going for an accurate representation of your topic, this is the style of lens you may want to gravitate towards.

-The colors look pleasing to my eyes, and I have nothing to complain about when it comes to sharpness.
+The colors look pleasing to my eyes, and I have nothing to complain about regarding sharpness.
 It appears sharp right into the corners, even when shot wide open.
 Vignetting is also very well controlled.

 The topic of bokeh is often very subjective.
-While some will love it others may be looking for a slightly different style.
+While some will love it, others may be looking for a slightly different style.
 In the case of the Sigma 35mm Art lens, it is certainly smooth but perhaps also devoid of character.
-The bokeh balls are somewhat oddly shaped mid-frame and lean towards cats-eye bokeh balls near the edge of the frame.
+The bokeh balls are somewhat oddly shaped mid-frame and lean toward cats-eye bokeh balls near the edge of the frame.

 Below are two images, one captured at f/1.8 and then at f/8